-Adrian \a-drian, ad-rian\ as a boys' name (also used less commonly as girls' name Adrian) is pronounced AY-dree-an.
+Adrian [adri-an] as a boys' name (also used less commonly as girls' name Adrian) is pronounced AY-dree-an.
 It is of Latin origin, and the meaning of Adrian is "from Hadria".
 Place name: Hadria was a town in northern Italy, which gave its name to the Adriatic Sea.
 The name was borne by the Roman emperor Publius Aelius Hadrianus (second century AD).
 Hadrian's Wall was built across northern England during his reign.
 Also the name of the 12th-century pope Adrian IV (the only English pope in history).
 First popular in the 1950s in Britain.
 Hollywood costume designer Adrian; actor Adrien Brody.

-Adrian▲ has 27 variants: Ade, Adiran, Adrain, Adrean, Adreean, Adreeyan, Adreyan, Adriaan, Adriano, Adrien▲, Adrin, Adrino, Adrion, Adron, Adryan, Adya, Arjen, Aydrean, Aydreean, Aydrian, Aydrien, Edrian, Hadrian, Hadriano, Hadrien, Haydrian and Haydrien.
+Adrian▲ has 27 variants: Ade, Adiran, Adrain, Adrean, Adreean, Adreeyan, Adreyan, Adriaan, Adriano, Adrien▲, Adrin, Adrino, Adrion, Adron, Adryan, Adya, Arjen, Aydrean, Aydreean, Aydrian, Aydrien, Edrian, Hadrian, Hadriano, Hadrien, Haydrian and Haydrien.Creative forms:

-Adrian is a very prominent first name for males (#227 out of 1220, Top 19%) and also a very prominent surname for both adults and children (#5972 out of 88799, Top 7%).
+Adrian is a very prominent first name for males (#227 out of 1220, Top 19%) and also a very prominent surname for both adults and children (#6036 out of 150436, Top 4%).
 (2000 U.S. Census)

-Shown below is the birth name popularity of Adrian for boys.
-Adrian reached its top rank of #56 in the U.S. in 2011, and is presently at #59.
-(2014 Birth Statistics)
+Adrian reached its top rank of #56 in the U.S. in 2011, and is presently at #58.
+(2015 Birth Statistics)